Orthogonal Polynomials

 4. Set poly_1, poly_2, ..., poly_d as explanatory variables

-R-squared, residual SD, fitted values, and prediction intervals are identical to those from raw polynomial regression.
+R-squared, RMSE, fitted values, and prediction intervals are identical to those from raw polynomial regression.
 The coefficients are expressed in the orthogonal polynomial basis and differ in both value and interpretation from the raw polynomial basis coefficients.
 Each poly_j coefficient represents how much the jj-th orthogonal polynomial component contributes to the response variable.
-Because the basis is orthogonal, the tt-test for each coefficient is independent of the others.
-If the pp-value of the highest-degree poly_d is large, the degree-dd component does not contribute to the model.
+Because the basis is orthogonal, the coefficient estimates are uncorrelated with each other, and adding higher-degree columns as predictors does not change the lower-degree coefficient estimates.
+The estimate and confidence interval of the highest-degree poly_d coefficient show the magnitude of the degree-dd contribution and the precision of its estimate.

 To choose the polynomial degree, run regressions with different degrees and compare AIC or Adj.
 R-squared in Linear Regression.
+AIC favors the model with the smaller value; Adj.
+R-squared favors the larger value.
 Orthogonal polynomials improve numerical precision but do not prevent overfitting.

 Next steps